 Philosophy.
+The purpose of base salaries is to attract and retain our Executives.
+Increases in base salary also serve to reward performance and recognize significant increases in the scope of an Executive's position and responsibilities.
 Our philosophy is to set salaries for our Executives at the 50th percentile of the peer group's salaries for executives with similar positions and responsibilities (with adjustments made to reflect the various sizes of the companies in such group).
 Recent promotions, however, have resulted in actual base salaries for several of our Executives that are below the size-adjusted 50th percentile of the peer group.